We Can Preserve Your Assets!

 Qualified and Successful

 Stephen Livens has over 20 years of experience in estate planning, and has practiced in Medicaid planning since 2001.
-His knowledgeable support staff includes Medicaid consultant Darla West, who was a Medicaid eligibility caseworker for the State of Texas for 25 years, and now is a case analyst and advocate for those applying for Medicaid and SSI.
+His knowledgeable support staff includes Medicaid consultant Darla West, who was a Medicaid eligibility caseworker for the State of Texas for 25 years, and now is a case analyst and advocate for those applying for Medicaid.

 Contact us today for crisis Medicaid planning and comprehensive counsel in elder law.
-We offer a free initial consultation, including after hours or weekends by appointment.
+We offer a free initial consultation, by appointment in our Addison or Bedford location.